AriBermeki/Chromium-Window/README.md

 # Python-Chromium
-##A lettl Widght like Chromium Widght based on Chrome
+###lettl Widght like Chromium Widght based on Chrome

 ## Installation